 This application uses two highly parallel traditional MPI applications, i.e. MDS (Multi-Dimensional Scaling) and Pairwise (PW) Clustering algorithms described in Fox, Bae et al. [7].
-The latter identifies sequence families as relatively isolated as seen for example in figure 2.
-MDS allows visualization by mapping the high dimension sequence data to three dimensions for visualization.
-MDS finds the best set of 3D vectors x(i) such that a weighted least squares sum of the difference between the sequence dissimilarity D(i,j) and the Euclidean distance |x(i) - x(j)| is minimized.
-This has a computational complexity of O(N2) to find 3N unknowns for N sequences.
+The latter identifies relatively isolated sequence families as shown in the example depicated in figure 2.
+MDS allows visualization by mapping the high dimension sequence data to lower (in our case 3) dimensionfor visualization.
+MDS finds the best set of 3D vectors $\mathbf{x}(\mathbf{i})$ such that a weighted least squares sum of the difference between the sequence dissimilarity $\mathbf{D}(\mathbf{i},\mathbf{j})$ and the Euclidean distance $|\mathbf{x}(\mathbf{i}) - \mathbf{x}(\mathbf{j})|$ is minimized.
+This has a computational complexity of $\mathbf{O}(N^2)$ to find 3N unknowns for N sequences.

-The PWClustering algorithm is an efficient MPI paral-

-lelization of a robust EM (Expectation Maximization) method using annealing (deterministic not Monte Carlo) originally developed by Ken Rose, Fox [14, 15] and others [16].
-This improves over clustering methods like Kmeans which are sensitive to false minima.
-The original clustering work was based in a vector space (like Kmeans) where a cluster is defined by a vector as its center.
-However in a major advance 10 years ago [16], it was shown how one could use a vector free approach and operate with just the distances D(i,j).
-This method is clearly most natural for problems like Alu sequences where currently global sequence alignment (over all N sequences) is problematic but D(i,j) can be precisely calculated for each pair of sequenjces.
+The PWClustering algorithm is an efficient MPI parallelization of a robust EM (Expectation Maximization) method using annealing (deterministic not Monte Carlo) originally developed by Ken Rose, Fox [14, 15] and others [16].
+This improves over other clustering methods, such as Kmeans, which are sensitive to false minima.
+The original clustering work was based on a vector space model (like Kmeans) where a cluster is defined by a vector as its center.
+However, in a major advance 10 years ago [16], it was shown how one could use a vector free approach and operate with just the distances D(i,j).
+This method is clearly the most natural for problems like Alu sequence analysis where current global sequence alignment approaches (over all N sequences) are problematic, but D(i,j) can be precisely calculated for each pair of sequences.
 PWClustering also has a time complexity of O(N2) and in practice we find all three steps (Calculate D(i,j), MDS and PWClustering) take comparable times (a few hours for 50,000 sequences on 768 cores) although searching for a large number of clusters and refining the MDS can increase their execution time significantly.
-We have presented performance results for MDS and PWClustering elsewhere [7][12] and for large datasets the efficiencies are high (showing sometimes super linear speed up).
-For a node architecture reason, the initial distance calculation phase reported below has efficiencies of around 40-50% as the Smith Waterman computations are memory bandwidth limited.
-The more complex MDS and PWClustering algorithms show more computation per data access and higher efficiency.
+We have presented performance results for MDS and PWClustering elsewhere [7][12] and for large data sets the efficiencies are high (showing sometimes super linear speed up).
+In the rest of the paper, we only discuss the initial dissimilarity computation.